 Exceptions are made under certain circumstances (illness with doctor's note, death in the family, etc.).
-Instructor's solutions will be made available within a week after the due date.
+Discuss any such issues with Professor Cimbala.
+His solutions will be made available within a week after the due date.

 Students may work together on the homework assignments in study groups (to help each other), provided that each person in the group is contributing to each solution.
 If students choose to work in a group, a homework solution needs to be submitted for each student individually, with all students in the group listed on the cover page.
 No copying.
 Note that homework counts for a considerable portion of your final course grade, so it is critical that you understand how to solve the homework problems.